 Washington previously served on the Board of Directors of Tektronix, Inc. (acquired by Danaher), the Board of Directors of MIPS Technologies Inc. (acquired by Imagination), and currently is a member of the Board of Directors of Honeywell, the Board of Directors of the San Jose Children's Discovery Museum and the Board of Visitors, Graziadio School of Business and Management, Pepperdine University.

 Washington is a certified public accountant and holds a bachelor's degree in business administration from the University of Michigan and a M.B.A. from Pepperdine University.

 Chairman, Yahoo!
 Inc.

-Including his current role as chairman of LiveOps, Maynard Webb has 30 years of experience developing and leading high-growth companies.
+Maynard Webb is chairman of Yahoo!
+Inc. and LiveOps.
+He has more than 30 years of experience developing and leading high-growth companies.
 Webb served as chief executive officer for LiveOps from 2006 to 2011.
 Prior to LiveOps, he was the chief operating officer at eBay from 2002 to 2006 and was responsible for the company-wide implementation of all business strategies.
 Previously, he served as president of eBay Technologies, where he was responsible for all engineering and technical operations at eBay, including product and technology strategy, engineering, architecture, site operations, and customer support.

 Prior to joining eBay, Webb was senior vice president and chief information officer at Gateway, where he contributed to the company's rapid expansion and Internet-enabled business operations.
 In years prior, he has also worked at Quantum, Thomas-Conrad Corporation, Bay Networks, and IBM.